rev-net/memo/memo.md

 - RRG makes, secures, and markets tools that help make $REV and other revnets more successful.
 - RF1 takes in dollars from investors and limited partners, then converts to crypto for allocating to $REV and other revnet $TOKENs it believes in.
 - Juicebox DAO makes, secures, and markets the Juicebox v4 protocol with which all revnets are expressed.
-- Each revnet pays a 2.5% cash out fee to $NANA – the fee-token of Juicebox V4 broadly held by Juicebox DAO.
+- Each revnet pays a 2.5% cash out fee to $NANA – the fee token of Juicebox V4 broadly held by Juicebox DAO ($JBX).
+Think of $NANA as a unit of account that accrues to $JBX.
 - $NANA operates as a revnet, meaning it pays a 2.5% cash out fee to $REV like all other revnets.
 - The above two points mean that each revnet's total cash out fee is 5%, with 2.5% going to $REV and 2.5% to $NANA.